Geometric Transformer for Fast and Robust Point Cloud Registration: Conclusion

 \section{Conclusion}

-We have presented Geometric Transformer to learn accurate superpoint matching allowing for robust coarse-to-fine correspondence and point cloud registration.
+We have presented Geometric Transformer to learn robust coarse-to-fine correspondence for point cloud registration.
 Through encoding pair-wise distances and triplet-wise angles among superpoints, our method captures the geometric consistency across point clouds with transformation invariance.
 Thanks to the reliable correspondences, it attains fast and accurate registration in a RANSAC-free manner.
-In the future, we would like to extend our method to handle cross-modality (\eg, 2D-3D) registration with richer applications.
+We discuss the limitations of our method in Appx.~E. In the future, we would like to extend our method to cross-modality (\eg, 2D-3D) registration with richer applications.